AIAtrium/mcp-assistant/README.md

 ### Basic Setup
 First create a python venv then `pip install -r requirements.txt`.

 This application uses [Arcade](https://www.arcade.dev/) to facilitate tool use so you don't need to run any local MCP servers or connect to any remotely in the cloud.
-Please sign up for Arcade and get a free api key to use this repo.
+Please sign up for Arcade and get [a free api key here](https://api.arcade.dev/dashboard/api-keys) once registered to use this repo.

 Set the following enviroment variables in an `.env` file in the project root:
 ```